rubyconfig/config/README.md

 It won't work with arrays, though.

-To upload your local values to Heroku you could ran `bundle exec rake rails_config:heroku`.
+To upload your local values to Heroku you could ran `bundle exec rake config:heroku`.

 ## Contributing